armory/docs/content/en/armory-enterprise/armory-admin/Secrets/_index.md

 ### In other configuration

-You can also provide secret references directly in `SpinnakerService` manifest under section `spec.spinnakerConfig.profiles` if using the Operator, or in `*-local.yml` profile files if using Halyard, as well as directly in Spinnaker services.
+You can also provide secret references directly in `SpinnakerService` manifest under section `spec.spinnakerConfig.profiles` when using the Operator as well as directly in Spinnaker services.

 ### Supported secret engines